micahcourey/gettinPiggyWitIt/README.md

 By Micah Courey, 10-Sep-2015

-A English to Pig Latin Translator
+A English to Pig Latin Translator.
+Check it out at: http://micahcourey.github.io/PigLatinTranslator/

 Setup
 ----------